This page: full notes A* summary notes C/B summary notes

 They can only look in one direction at a wall on which appear shadows (the objects we experience) of real objects moving behind the prisoners that they cannot see.
 Those shadows are all the prisoners have ever known, and so they develop a language to talk about them as if they were real.
 One day a prisoner escapes (a Philosopher), is temporarily blinded by the sun (form of the Good), and then sees the real world (world of forms).
 He returns to the cave to explain the truth to the other prisoners, but they cannot understand him.

-Plato is explaining his view that we only experience shadows of the real and thus a posteriori reasoning cannot give us knowledge.
-Only a priori reasoning which can understand the forms can give us knowledge.
+Experience involves mere shadows of the real and that is why it cannot give us knowledge.
+Only a priori reasoning involving understanding of the forms can give us knowledge.

-Aristotle’s argument depends on the success of his theory of the four causes, or arguably on the success of his a posteriori method.
-It’s only if an a posteriori approach is valid that we can discount Plato’s theory as lacking empirical validity.
+Aristotle’s rejection of Plato depends on the success of his empirical theory of the four causes, or at least on the success of the empirical method.
+It’s only if empiricism is valid that we can discount Plato’s theory as lacking empirical validity.
+Aristotle creates an empirical theory called the four causes aimed at gaining knowledge from experience.

 The form of the Good & the hierarchy of forms